Woodenonez/TrajTrack-MPCnDQN-RLBoost/README.md

 *Collision-Free Trajectory Planning of Mobile Robots by Integrating Deep Reinforcement Learning and Model Predictive Control*

+**Please find our newest work (published at IROS 2024): [DDPG-boosted MPC for Multiple Mobile Robots](https://github.com/kristianceder/DRL-Traj-Planner)** I mainly worked on the multi-robot part which is under the corresponding branch.

 ## Publication
 The paper is available: [IEEE CASE2023](https://ieeexplore.ieee.org/document/10260515) \
 Bibtex citation: